dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Azure log streaming

-Azure log streaming enables you to view log activity in real time from:
+Azure log streaming lets you view log activity in real time from:

 * The application server
 * The web server